 A: TPT is always looking for enthusiastic volunteers!
 To inquire about volunteer opportunities, please contact Madelaine Strickland at [email protected].

 Q: How do I donate my vehicle to TPT?

-A: Donating your vehicle to TPT is free, easy, tax-deductible, and makes you a member.
+A: Donating your vehicle to TPT is free, easy, and tax-deductible.
 Visit www.tpt.org/support/car-donation for more information.

 Q: How much does a TPT membership cost?

 A: There are a variety of membership levels and types at TPT.
 Sustaining gifts start as low as $5 per month and annual gifts at $60; but we encourage you to support TPT in whatever way works best for you.
 Please visit www.tpt.org/support/membership for more information.

 A: A Family Membership is a special sustaining membership option at $10 per month.
 TPT Family Members receive a variety of family-friendly benefits.
 CLICK HERE FOR MORE INFORMATION.￼

 Q: Does paying my cable subscriber support TPT or make me a member of TPT?

 A: No. TPT does not receive any funding from cable television providers.
 You can only become a member of TPT directly through TPT.